 washington state map

-Seattle, the largest city, stands as a beacon of innovation and culture, home to tech giants like Amazon and Microsoft.
-Beyond the urban sprawl, the landscape unfolds into a stunning array of natural wonders, from the majestic peaks of the Cascade Range to the rugged coastline of the Olympic Peninsula.
+Seattle, the largest city, is a beacon of innovation and culture, home to tech giants like Amazon and Microsoft.
+Beyond the urban sprawl, the landscape unfolds into a stunning array of natural wonders, from the Cascade Range’s majestic peaks to the Olympic Peninsula’s rugged coastline.
 With vibrant cities, diverse landscapes, and a rich cultural heritage, Washington offers endless opportunities for exploration and discovery, making it a captivating destination for residents and travelers alike.

 Capital